realm/realm-java/README.md

 It is possible to build Realm Java against a local checked out version of Realm Core.
 This is done by providing the following parameter when building: `-PcoreSourcePath=<path>`.

-E.g in the case where where the `realm-java` and `realm-core` repos are checked out next to each other you can build from source using:
+E.g in the case where the `realm-java` and `realm-core` repos are checked out next to each other you can build from source using:

 ```
 git clone https://github.com/realm/realm-java.git